istio/istio.io/content/en/docs/examples/virtual-machines/multi-network/index.md

 ---
-title: Virtual Machines in Multi-network Meshes
+title: Virtual Machines in Multi-Network Meshes
 description: Learn how to add a service running on a virtual machine to your multi-network Istio mesh.
 weight: 30
 keywords:
 - kubernetes
-- virtual-machines
+- virtual-machine
 - gateways
 - vms
 aliases: